LuciusVH/MS2/README.md

 ## UX

-This website is designed mainly to easily discover French regions, including all oversea territories.
+This website is designed mainly to easily discover​ French regions, including all oversea territories.
 It provides some facts (historical, demographical, geographical, political...) and displays a map of each region.
 Some filters have been designed to help navigate the map and show certain or all points of interest: restaurants, bars, hotels, touristic monuments or attractions/activities.

 ### 	Structure & Design

-Oui Oui Baguette is structured in a single page website, divided in several sections.
+**Oui Oui Baguette** is structured in a single page website, divided in several sections.
 It also includes a 404 page.

-First of all, if viewed from a mobile in landscape, a [gray overlay]() with a message inviting the user to switch to portrait takes place (because some following features do not render well on small screen landscape oriented).
+First of all, if viewed from a mobile in landscape, a gray overlay with a message inviting the user to switch to portrait takes place (because some following features do not render well on small screen landscape oriented).

 <p align="center">
   <img src="https://github.com/LuciusVH/oui-oui-baguette/blob/main/assets/img/readme/landscape-orientation.png" alt="Overlay taking place when the website is viewed from a landscape oriented mobile"/>
 </p>

-The landing area takes up all viewport screen, and display a different picture depending on if the orientation of the screen is portrait or landscape.
+The landing area takes up all viewport screen, and display a different picture depending on if the orientation of the screen is portrait or landscape (mostly useful if viewed from a tablet).
 An introduction text is centered and a Call-To-Action (CTA) button invites the user to go further down.
-On large screen (above 992px), the logo is located in the up left corner, while the navbar links "Home", "Regions" & "Contact" are up right.
-On smaller screen, they get hidden under a hamburger icon, taking place on the left up corner, while the logo is moved in the center.
+On [large screen](https://github.com/LuciusVH/oui-oui-baguette/blob/main/assets/img/readme/global-desktop.png) (above 992px), the logo is located in the up left corner, while the navbar links "Home", "Regions" & "Contact" are up right.
+On [smaller screen](https://github.com/LuciusVH/oui-oui-baguette/blob/main/assets/img/readme/global-mobile.png), they get hidden under a hamburger icon, taking place on the left up corner, while the logo is moved in the center.

 Since the user gets access to the regions right after the landing area, and to the contact form through a fixed icon in the right bottom corner of the screen (appearing once the user scrolls down), it did not appear useful to fix the navbar.